St. Charles Parish deputy recognized decades after death

 LULING, La.
 (WGNO) — In St. Charles Parish, a fallen deputy is getting recognition after losing his life in the line of duty nearly seventy years ago.

-The family of St. Charles Parish Sheriff’s deputy Louis Harris Estay is finally hearing his name during the sheriff’s office annual peace officer memorial service that was held Tuesday.
+The family of St. Charles Parish Sheriff’s deputy Louis Harris Estay is finally hearing his name during the sheriff’s office’s annual peace officer memorial service that was held Tuesday.

 Estay was killed in the line of duty when he was hit by a drunk driver on Highway 90 in 1953.